A new study has found that work-life balance and employer brand and reputation are what matters most to job seekers. Are you offering what they want?

 These days, the best workplace cultures are diverse.
 It’s what employees want.
 Give it to them.
 You might have to move away from your traditional idea of hiring for “fit” and redefine what that looks like.

 Engage with people on social media and make time to spend a few minutes engaging online when they reach out.
-Make your company and great place to work and communicate that with the world.
+Make your company a great place to work and communicate that with the world.